 In this moment of global crisis caused by the Covid-19 pandemic, we need sober, grounded, empathetic, politically minded scholarly voices that can help people and governments to understand what we are going through, why we are where we are today, and where we might be going.

-At this time, we do not know enough about the virus and its epidemiological but also social, political and economic dimensions.
-We know it kills.
-People’s lives are at stake, all around the world.
-The unknowns are of such magnitude that the risk of adopting laissez faire public health and economic responses is just too high.
-The virus leaves nobody and nothing untouched, and it is brutally equalizing in its infliction of suffering and death, affecting all countries, classes, ethnicities and genders.
-Yet the elderly, those with more vulnerable health and people struggling with poverty will be much more affected than others.
+While our scientific knowledge of Covid-19 is growing, much is still unknown about the virus' epidemiological but also social, political and economic dimensions.
+We know it kills and that many people are experiencing prolonged serious illness as a result of infection.
+People’s health and lives are at stake, all around the world.
+The unknowns are still of such magnitude that the risk of adopting laissez faire public health and economic responses is just too high.
+The virus leaves nobody and nothing untouched, and it is brutally equalising in its infliction of suffering and death, affecting all countries, classes, ethnicities and genders.
+Yet the elderly, those with more vulnerable health, people of colour and people struggling with poverty and discrimination are much more affected than others.
 The pandemic affects everybody, but with highly unequal outcomes both within and across countries.

 As the death toll increases and the negative economic effects deepen, there is no certain timeline about when a vaccine might be ready.
 We don't know when we will be able to do away with current measures of containment.
 The social sciences and the humanities are badly needed, but the concept of scientific authority itself needs to be moulded and adapted to the current times.
 We have a responsibility to be authoritative and use our authority responsibly, but are not in a position to make final statements with the arrogance of those who know with certainty what needs to be done.

 We offer detailed, rigorously researched, ethical expert commentary that humbly explores ways to grasp the various facets of the current moment, and proposes ways forward and evaluates social, economic and public health interventions on multiple temporal scales, from the short-term to the long view.